-In all likelihood, this was part of a normal Panda roll out, as it mostly targeted sites with thin content, or made for SEO pages, or those with excessive advertising.
+In all likelihood, this was part of a normal Panda rollout, as it mostly targeted sites with thin content, made for SEO pages, or those with excessive advertising.

-1. Reduce the affiliate links and ads on your site
+- Reduce the affiliate links and ads on your site.

-3. Check your link profile – you might have some weird links on each page from some directory you didn’t know about.
+- Check your link profile – you might have some weird links on each page from some directory you didn’t know about.
 Disavow, or contact the webmaster to get rid of them.
-Your new mantra on links is “Quality over quantity”
+Your new mantra on links is “quality over quantity.”

 Anthony Kane – 1SEO Digital Agency

-While the actual algorithm shifts behind Fred are unconfirmed it is highly speculated that the Google update effected ad heavy, low-quality content sites.
-If you feel that your website has been affected by Fred then your first move should be to take a step back and evaluate the content on your site.
+While the actual algorithm shifts behind Fred are unconfirmed, it is highly speculated that the Google update affected ad-heavy, low-quality content sites.
+If you feel that your website has been affected by Fred, then your first move should be to take a step back and evaluate the content on your site.